Sensor Lab: Policy & Guidelines

 HOURS OF OPERATION

 The Sensor Lab (slab, s-lab or sensorlab) is open 22 hrs/week.
-The Sensor Lab Open Hours are posted @ website: https://slab.concordia.ca and outside the Computation Lab at EV 6-705 or EV 7-765.
+The Sensor Lab Open Hours are posted @ website: https://slab.concordia.ca, https://www.concordia.ca/finearts/design/facilities/sensor.html and outside EV 6-705.

 DEPARTMENTAL FEE

-Students must pay an annual fee of $50 at the beginning of the fall semester and this applies to each year of study in the DCART program, ideally The Departmental Fee must be paid within the first two weeks of the fall semester.
-The Departmental Fee covers access to DCART Labs (Sensor, Computation, Visual Communication, Soft Surface and Documentation Labs), the acquisition and maintenance of new or current equipment, along with the replenishment of consumable resources.
+An annual fee of $50 applies to each year of study in the DCART program.
+It is recommended that the The Departmental Fee be paid within the first two weeks of the fall semester.
+The Departmental Fee covers access to all DCART Labs (Sensor, Computation, Visual Communication, Soft Surface and Documentation Labs), the fee covers the acquisition and maintenance of new or current equipment, along with the replenishment of consumable resources.

 ACCESS & RESERVATIONS